-- Make sure your doctor knows if you are also using other medicine to lower blood pressure (such as atenolol, clonidine, lisinopril, metoprolol, prazosin, propranolol, quinapril, Accupril®, Catapres®, Cozaar®, Diovan®, Inderal®, Lotrel®, Minipress®, Norvasc®, Toprol®, or Zestril®), medicine for heart rhythm problems (such as disopyramide, flecainide, quinidine, Cardioquin®, Norpace®, Quinaglute®, or Tambocor®), a diuretic or "water pill" (such as furosemide, hydrochlorothiazide, or Lasix®), or nitrate medicine (such as isosorbide, nitroglycerin, Imdur®, Nitro-Bid®, or Transderm Nitro®).
+- Make sure your doctor knows if you are also using other medicine to lower blood pressure (such as atenolol, clonidine, lisinopril, metoprolol, prazosin, propranolol, quinapril, timolol, Accupril®, Catapres®, Cozaar®, Diovan®, Inderal®, Lotrel®, Minipress®, Norvasc®, Timoptic®, Toprol®, or Zestril®), medicine for heart rhythm problems (such as disopyramide, flecainide, quinidine, Norpace®, or Tambocor®), or a diuretic or "water pill" (such as furosemide, hydrochlorothiazide, or Lasix®).

-- Tell your doctor if you use aspirin, carbamazepine (Tegretol®), cimetidine (Tagamet®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), digoxin (Digitek®, Lanoxin®), erythromycin (Ery-Tab®), lithium (Lithobid®), phenobarbital (Luminal®), rifampin (Rifadin®, Rifamate®, Rifater®), ritonavir (Norvir®), telithromycin (Ketek®), theophylline (Theo-dur®), or vecuronium (Norcuron®).
-Tell your doctor if you are using cancer medicines (such as cisplatin, cyclophosphamide, oncovin, paclitaxel, procarbazine, prednisone, vindesine, Adriamycin®, or Cytoxan®).
+- Tell your doctor if you use aspirin, carbamazepine (Tegretol®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), digoxin (Digitek®, Lanoxin®), erythromycin (Ery-Tab®), lithium (Eskalith®, Lithobid®), phenobarbital (Luminal®), rifampin (Rifadin®, Rifamate®, Rifater®), ritonavir (Norvir®), telithromycin (Ketek®), theophylline (Theo-Dur®), tubocurarine, or vecuronium (Norcuron®).
+Tell your doctor if you use medicine to lower cholesterol (such as atorvastatin, lovastatin, simvastatin, Lipitor®, or Zocor®) or cancer medicine.

 - Do not drink alcohol while you are using this medicine.